OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class02-DeploymentProcess.md

 A deployment process can be as complicated, or as simple as you like.
 For example, here we can see Notification steps, Manual Intervention steps and steps that execute the code deployment - in this case deploying a bunch of Kubernetes YAML.

 Note that we use the same steps when deploying to each environment.
 Those Kubernetes YAML steps will be executed exactly the same way in Development as in Production.
 This is consistent with the "Build Once, Deploy Many Times" mantra, building reliability and consistency into the Deployment Process.
 Imagine, for example, the administrative toil of duplicating the configuration for each environment.
-A subtle, missed inconsistency could easily cause unexpected problems in Production.
+A subtle, missed inconsistency between development and production could easily cause unexpected problems.

 However, while the same steps generally get deployed consistently to all environments, there is some flexibility.
 Let's imagine we're continuously deploying every source control update to Development, but we're deploying significantly less frequently to Production.
 In this case, we don't want to drown our team with notifications about every deployment to the Development environment.
 Equally, it wouldn't make sense to ask the business owners or DBAs to manually approve dozens, or even hundreds, of deploys each day.